ahmohbati/SecOn/Conference.md

 ### Location
-Our annual Security Onion Conference is hosted in beautiful Augusta GA.
+Our annual Security Onion Conference is hosted in beautiful Augusta GA at Augusta University.

 ### Social Media
 The Twitter hashtag is #socAugusta: